bitloops/blog/articles/figma-to-nextjs-beginners-guide.md

  - Analyze the design and list out all unique components.
 Prioritize building atomic components first (e.g., buttons, inputs).

 2. **Create React Component:**
  - For each design component, create a matching React component.
 Use styled-components or CSS Modules to style your components based on the design tokens defined in Figma.

+**Note: [Bitloops](https://bitloops.com) is being built to execute both these tasks: analyze & componentize a design, and then build the individual react components automatically.**

 **Example: Creating a Button Component:**